-When selecting "FX5CPU" in the "Connection Destination" screen, the "Transfer Setup" screen appears.
+When "FX5CPU" is selected in the "Connection Destination" screen, the "Transfer Setup" screen appears.

 In the screen, a connection route to an FX5CPU that contains a memory card saving a data logging file needs to be specified to connect to the FX5CPU.